ppjanka/AthenaPP-globAcc-DataAnalysis/README.md

 ## Typical workflow

- - IUse scripts in aspect_ratios and 1stLook_and_processing while running a simulation to monitor its progress.
+ - Use scripts in aspect_ratios and 1stLook_and_processing while running a simulation to monitor its progress.

  - Extract secondary diagnostics as pkl files with 1stLook_and_processing.

- - Extract and plot final diagnostics using final_products.
+ - Extract and plot final diagnostics using final_products and 3D_plots.
 Using pkl files from previous steps allows for quick changes without need for costly data reprocessing.

 ## Contents (separate READMEs inside)